Geometric flow

 In the mathematical field of differential geometry, a geometric flow, also called a geometric evolution equation, is a type of partial differential equation for a geometric object such as a Riemannian metric or an embedding.
 It is not a term with a formal meaning, but is typically understood to refer to parabolic partial differential equations.

-Certain geometric flows arise as the gradient flow associated to a functional on a manifold which has a geometric interpretation, usually associated with some extrinsic or intrinsic curvature.
+Certain geometric flows arise as the gradient flow associated with a functional on a manifold which has a geometric interpretation, usually associated with some extrinsic or intrinsic curvature.
 Such flows are fundamentally related to the calculus of variations, and include mean curvature flow and Yamabe flow.